ClickHouse/ClickHouse/docs/en/getting-started/install.md

 - AArch64 — `curl -O 'https://clickhouse-builds.s3.yandex.net/master/aarch64/clickhouse'`
 - FreeBSD — `curl -O 'https://clickhouse-builds.s3.yandex.net/master/freebsd/clickhouse'`

-These builds are not recommended for use in production environment.
-Not all ClickHouse features are present in them.
+These builds are not recommended for use in production environments because they are less thoroughly tested, but you can do so on your own risk.
+They also have only a subset of ClickHouse features available.

 ### From Docker Image {#from-docker-image}